golang/tools/gopls/doc/features/templates.md

+---
-# Gopls: Support for template files
+title: "Gopls: Support for template files"
+---

 Gopls provides some support for Go template files, that is, files that are parsed by [`text/template`](https://pkg.go.dev/text/template) or